oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gunzip/README.md

 ### Example of Output
 You should see output similar to the following in the console:
 ```
-TODO
+Decompressing 'lineitem.tbl.gz' 9 times
+Launching kernels for run 0
+All kernels have finished for run 0
+Launching kernels for run 1
+All kernels have finished for run 1
+Launching kernels for run 2
+All kernels have finished for run 2
+Launching kernels for run 3
+All kernels have finished for run 3
+Launching kernels for run 4
+All kernels have finished for run 4
+Launching kernels for run 5
+All kernels have finished for run 5
+Launching kernels for run 6
+All kernels have finished for run 6
+Launching kernels for run 7
+All kernels have finished for run 7
+Launching kernels for run 8
+All kernels have finished for run 8

+Writing output data to 'out'

+Execution time: 3442.03 ms
+Output Throughput: 220.509 MB/s
+Compression Ratio: 3.422
+Input Throughput: 64.4968 MB/s

+PASSED
 ```
-NOTE: When running on the FPGA emulator, the *Execution time* and *Throughput* do not reflect the design's actual hardware performance.
+NOTE: When running on the FPGA emulator, the *Execution time* and *Throughput* do not reflect the design's actual hardware performance. <br>
+NOTE: The throughput of the decompression engine is highly dependant on the compression ratio of the input file, more specifically on the amount of LZ77 compression.
+The throughput test reports the *maximum* throughput, since it is decompressing a highly compressed file.
+When decompressing other files, it is expected that the throughput will be lower.

 ## Additional Design Information
 ### Source Code Breakdown